zippiehq/secrets.js/README.md

 - `bits`: [Number] The number of bits configured when the share was created.
 - `id`: [Number] The ID number associated with the share when created.
 - `data`: [String] A hex string of the actual share data.

-### secrets.setRNG( function(bits){} | rngType )

-Set the pseudo-random number generator used to compute shares.

-secrets.js uses a PRNG in the `secrets.share()` and `secrets.random()` functions.
-By default, it tries to use a cryptographically strong PRNG.
-In Node.js this is `crypto.randomBytes()`.
-In browsers that support it, it is `crypto.getRandomValues()` (using typed arrays, which must be supported too).

-To supply your own PRNG, use `secrets.setRNG()`.
-It expects a Function of the form `function(bits){}`.
-It should compute a random integer between 1 and 2^bits-1.
-The output must be a String of length `bits` containing random 1's and 0's (cannot be ALL 0's).
-When `secrets.setRNG()` is called, it tries to check the PRNG to make sure it complies with some of these demands, but obviously it's not possible to run through all possible outputs.
-So make sure that it works correctly.

-- `rngType`: String, optional: A string that has one of the values `["nodeCryptoRandomBytes", "browserCryptoGetRandomValues"]`.
-Setting this will try to override the RNG that would be selected normally based on feature detection.
-Warning: You can specify a RNG that won't actually _work_ in your environment.

 ### secrets.random( bits )